Architecture of London: The Georgian Terraced House

-Some early Georgian housing (c.1720-30s) in Spitalfields built for Huguenot silk weavers: this is one of the best-preserved early Georgian neighbourhoods, paticuarly at Fournier Street.
+Early Georgian housing (c.1720-30s) in Spitalfields built for Huguenot silk weavers.
+This is one of the best-preserved early Georgian neighbourhoods in London, such as at Fournier Street.

 Late Georgian terraces (c.
-1783) on Bedford Square in Bloomsbury, one the grandest and best -reserved Georgian squares that survivesin London.
+1783) on Bedford Square in Bloomsbury, one the grandest and best preserved Georgian squares in London.
 The houses feature the decorative use of stucco on the exterior.